 Some best practices are listed below:

 If you must use a mobile device to manage your calendar, use the Outlook app to accept/decline meeting requests.
-It is recommended that mobile devices only be used for viewing your calendar.
+It is recommended that mobile devices only be used for viewing your calendar if you are managing another user’s calendar.
 Mobile devices tend to cause the most issues with appointments becoming corrupt, missing, or out of sync.
 Scheduling an appointment just for yourself on your mobile device is ok.

 Delegates

-Only ONE person should process meeting invites - Make sure that only one user for each mailbox receives and processes meeting requests.
+• It is recommended that only ONE person should process meeting invites - Make sure that only one user for each mailbox receives and processes meeting requests.
 If you have more than one delegate, having only one receive the meeting requests is preferred.
-If more than one receives the requests, the delegates and owner must decide who will be processing all the meeting requests.
-All other computers/devices and people should ignore (i.e. do not process, do not delete) meeting requests for the mailbox if they receive them.
+If more than one receives the requests, the delegates and owner must decide who will be processing all the meeting requests in general.
+Obviously, there will be times that someone else needs to accept/decline the meetings.
+It is important to try and limit multiple people doing it at once.
+All other computers/devices and people should ignore (e.g., do not process, do not delete) meeting requests for the mailbox if they receive them.

 Handling Meeting Requests